Raghav0005/bacterial-growth-simulator/README.md

 ## Assumptions
 Manual cell toggling does not reset or affect the simulation interval. <br>
 Dropdown menus are a valid input field - they are used to reduce the margin for user input error, by providing specific options for user input.

+## Additional Features Implemented
+Grid Size Customization: Users can also dynamically change the grid size without restarting the application.
+Options are available through a dropdown menu.
+Grid size can range from 1x1 to 75x75.

 ## Performance Analysis
 I used the performance metrics in Google Chrome's dev tools, under the performance tab.